ruizhang-ai/EA_for_KG/DWY-NB/DW-NB-Large/README.md

 ## Large Datasets
-The large datasets for the scalability experiment (in Section 7.4) can be downloaded at: https://drive.google.com/file/d/1afKXJAdhIXrHBI_uwWnlQq8E8faSOxK8/view?usp=sharing
+The large datasets for the scalability experiment (in Section 7.4) can be downloaded at Baidu Drive link: https://pan.baidu.com/s/1t938_11rofeMIYHwqqXP4Q?pwd=AtAl

 This dataset contains three KG pairs: